gcolman/install-wayfinder-action/README.md

 # Github action to Download and install a version of the Appvia  Wayfinder CLI

+The action is compiled using NCC, the compiled source is in the dist folder

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.

 ## Inputs